-There can be no assurance of the amount of cash Superior Plus LP will generate or distribute, and therefore of the funds available for dividends to our shareholders.
-The actual amount distributed from the limited partnership units will depend on many factors, including without limitation, the performance of Superior Plus LP's operating businesses, the effect of acquisitions or dispositions on Superior Plus LP, and other factors that may be beyond our control or the control of Superior Plus LP.
-In the event significant sustaining capital expenditures are required by Superior Plus LP or the profitability of Superior Plus LP declines, there would be a decrease in the amount of cash available for dividends to our shareholders and the decrease could be material.
+There is no assurance regarding the amount of cash to be distributed by Superior Plus LP or generated by Superior Plus LP and, therefore, there is no assurance regarding funds available for dividends to shareholders.
+The amount distributed in respect of the limited partnership units will depend on a variety of factors including, without limitation, the performance of Superior Plus LP's operating businesses, the effect of acquisitions or dispositions on Superior Plus LP, and other factors that may be beyond the control of Superior Plus LP or Superior.
+In the event significant sustaining capital expenditures are required by Superior Plus LP or the profitability of Superior Plus LP declines, there would be a decrease in the amount of cash available for dividends to shareholders and such decrease could be material.

-Our dividend policy is subject to change at the discretion of our board.
-Superior Plus LP's distribution policy is subject to the discretion of the board of Superior GP.
-Both policies are limited by contractual agreements including agreements with lenders to us and our affiliates, and by restrictions under corporate law.
-See "Dividends" on page 34 and Credit facility - Financial covenants on page 36 for more information.
+Superior's dividend policy and the distribution policy of Superior Plus LP are subject to change at the discretion of the board of directors of Superior or the Board of Directors of Superior General Partner Inc., the general partner of Superior Plus LP, as applicable.
+Superior's dividend policy and the distribution policy of Superior Plus LP are also limited by contractual agreements including agreements with lenders to Superior and its affiliates and by restrictions under corporate law.

+See "Dividends" on page 40 and Credit facility - Financial covenants on page 42 for more information.